CLIUtils/CLI11/README.md

 * `.set_failure_message(func)`: Set the failure message function.
 Two provided: `CLI::FailureMessage::help` and `CLI::FailureMessage::simple` (the default).
 * `.group(name)`: Set a group name, defaults to `"Subcommands"`.
 Setting `""` will be hide the subcommand.

-> Note: if you have a fixed number of required positional options, that will match before subcommand names.
+> Note: if you have a fixed number of required positional options, that will match before subcommand names. `{}` is an empty filter function.

 ## Configuration file